ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 {: #ibm-hlfsupport-v2-faq-migrate-raft}
 {: faq}

 Yes.
 The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.1.x or 2.5 uses Raft consensus.
 All of the applications and smart contracts that you are using on Fabric v1.4.x are able to work on your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network.
 However, no mechanism exists to migrate your ledger data from one network to another.
 Instead, you can reinstall your smart contract packages on your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network.
-See also [Can IBM Blockchain Platform components interoperate with Hyperledger Fabric components on the same network?](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-faq#ibm-hlfsupport-v2-faq-interoperability).
+See also [Can {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components interoperate with Hyperledger Fabric components on the same network?](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-faq#ibm-hlfsupport-v2-faq-interoperability).